Nergy101/blog/routes/blogs/pocketbase-and-angular.md

 The SDK makes it incredibly simple to handle authentication, CRUD operations, and real-time updates with just a few lines of code.

-## Typed PocketBase Service Lessons
+## Typed PocketBase Angular Service

 While building [Tovedem](https://tovedem.nergy.space) I wrapped the SDK in an Angular `PocketbaseService` that leans heavily on generics.
 Every helper (`create`, `update`, `getAll`, `getPage`, …) accepts a `T` type parameter, so TypeScript keeps the rest of my code perfectly aligned with the domain models—assuming those models mirror the PocketBase collections (or at least a subset of them).
 This buys us a few concrete wins: